Garfield and Friends: Garfield

 The segments adapted from Garfield feature the same primary characters as the comic strip.
-The title character, Garfield (voiced by Lorenzo Music), is a greedy and laid-back orange tabby cat.
-His owner is a human named Jon Arbuckle (voiced by Thom Huge), whose story lines include his failed attempts to date women and his frustrations of dealing with Garfield's mischief.
-Jon is also the owner of Odie (voiced by Gregg Berger), a yellow dog who is often the subject of Garfield's pranks.
-Other human characters in the Garfield and Friends segments include Dr. Liz Wilson (voiced by Julie Payne), who is Garfield's veterinarian; Herman Post (voiced by Gregg Berger), a postal worker; and Binky the Clown (voiced by Thom Huge), the star of his own television show within the series.
-Non-human characters include Nermal (voiced by Desirée Goyette), a kitten who often visits Garfield to antagonize him; the Buddy Bears (voiced by Howard Morris, Gregg Berger, and Thom Huge), three bears who are also the star of their own television show; Penelope Pussycat (voiced by Victoria Jackson), Garfield's love interest who lives in an Italian restaurant; and Floyd (voiced by Gregg Berger), a mouse Garfield interacts with regularly.
+The title character, Garfield, is a greedy and laid-back orange tabby cat.
+His owner is a human named Jon Arbuckle, whose story lines include his failed attempts to date women and his frustrations of dealing with Garfield's mischief.
+Jon is also the owner of Odie, a yellow dog who is often the subject of Garfield's pranks.
+Other human characters in the Garfield and Friends segments include Dr. Liz Wilson, who is Garfield's veterinarian, and Binky the Clown, the star of his own television show within the series.
+Non-human characters include Nermal, a kitten who often visits Garfield to antagonize him; and the Buddy Bears, three bears who are also the star of their own television show.

 U.S. Acres

 The second comic strip adapted for the series, U.S. Acres, is set on a farm with various animals.
-The lead character is Orson (voiced by Gregg Berger), an imaginative pig who enjoys reading books.
-Accompanying him in these segments are Roy (voiced by Thom Huge), a loud-mouthed rooster who enjoys pranking the others; Wade (voiced by Howard Morris), a cowardly duck; Bo (voiced by Frank Welker) and Lanolin (voiced by Julie Payne), a pair of sheep who are brother and sister; and Booker and Sheldon (both voiced by Frank Welker), a pair of juvenile chickens.
-Orson's brothers Mort, Gort, and Wart (respectively voiced by Frank Welker, Thom Huge, and Howard Morris) regularly serve as antagonists within the U.S. Acres segments.
+The lead character is Orson, an imaginative pig who enjoys reading books.
+Accompanying him in these segments are Roy, a loud-mouthed rooster who enjoys pranking the others; Wade, a cowardly duck who wears an inner tube with a non-speaking head like his that changes its facial expression and direction to match his own; mellow Bo and abrasive Lanolin, two brother-sister sheep; and Booker and Sheldon, a pair of juvenile chickens.
+Orson's brothers Mort, Gort, and Wart regularly serve as the antagonists within the U.S. Acres segments.
 These segments would go by alternate titles internationally.
-In most of the world, these segments would be known as Orson's Farm, however in Canada, the segments would be known as Orson's Place.
+In most of the world, these segments would be known as Orson's Farm, or Orson's Place in Canada.